bml-research/data_analysis_bml/portfolio_example/01_example_portfolio.md

 ### Review and Feedback:

-Your instructor will evaluate your portfolio using the assessment shown below.
+Your instructor will first evaluate if all the requirements are met based on your portfolio and the checklist.
+If this is the case, your instructor will evaluate your portfolio using the rubric shown below.
 Make sure you're familiar with this form beforehand to understand the grading criteria.
+Finally, you'll receive your graded rubric via Brightspace.
+If your instructor suspects the work submitted relies too heavily on AI assistance (beyond code corrections, paragraph edits and rephrasing), it could lead to an investigation for CGI (Communication, Discussion, insight interview).
+Two instructors will be involved in the CGI.

+### CGI

-Following the review, you'll have a brief 15-minute CGI (Communication, Discussion, Insight) session with your instructor.
-This is your opportunity to discuss your work, answer any questions, and gain deeper insights into your performance.
+As described above, if your instructor suspects that your work too heavily relies on the use of AI, you will have a brief 15-minute CGI (Communication, Discussion, Insight) session with your instructor and a second instructor.
+If it turns out that you are not able to explain the process of your analysis and code, the portfolio will not be evaluated any further.
-Finally, you'll receive your motivated assessment and detailed feedback on your portfolio.

-### Stronger Narratives and Interpretations

-Don't just show plots; tell a story with your data.
-Clearly articulate what each visualization reveals, connect findings across different analyses, and draw insightful conclusions that directly address potential research questions or hypotheses.
-Robust Justification: Consistently explain why you made certain decisions (e.g., why you chose a particular method for handling missing data, why a specific plot type was best suited for a certain variable).
-By putting in the extra effort and thoughtful consideration, you can significantly enhance your portfolio and demonstrate a deeper understanding of data analysis principles.

-### Elevating Your Grade: Beyond the Basics

-The example portfolio is a solid foundation, aiming for a 7.5-8.0.
-To achieve an even higher score, consider these enhancements:

-- **Go Beyond Basic Analysis**: Don't just present descriptive statistics.
-Dive deeper with more advanced analytical techniques (for example, include statistical tests, basic predictive modeling such as linear regression) if applicable)
-- **Expand Your Visualizations**: While standard plots (histograms, bar charts, scatter plots) are necessary, incorporating additional, more complex plot types can significantly boost your score.

-Think about:
-- Radar charts for comparing multiple quantitative variables of a few items.
-- Bubble charts to visualize three dimensions of data in a two-dimensional plot.
-- Heatmaps for complex correlation matrices or categorical relationships.
-- Or by creatively utilizing other advanced or less common plot types from the extensive libraries offered by tools like Excel and R's ggplot2.

 Good luck!